yonas-fsaha/order-summary-component/README.md

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.
+You will find both a mobile and a desktop version